Ericao98/Web-Beginner/README.md

 # Web-Beginner
 I'm a vegetable-bird for HTML, CSS and JS(JQuery)...
-Pursuing greater capabilities!
+Pursuing higher goals!